 Way back then, Washington dairy farmers were producing more milk than the locals could drink.
 In 1918, a group of five Puget Sound area co-ops formed the United Dairymen’s Association to bring their butter, cheese and milk to new markets outside the area.
 By 1930, the United Dairy Association purchased Seattle-based Dickey’s Consolidated Dairy Products.
 With this historic merger came a new name: The Northwest Dairymen’s Association (or NDA) was formed when eight Puget Sound dairy co-ops merged into one big, happy family.

-Almost 100 years later, we’re known at the Northwest Dairy Association.
-We’re still farmer-owned co-op with nearly 450 dairy farm families across five states.
+Almost 100 years later, we’re known as the Northwest Dairy Association.
+We’re still farmer-owned co-op with nearly 450 dairy farm families across four states.
 Through our subsidiary Darigold, we sell over $2 billion in dairy products each year.
 A lot has changed since 1918 – except for the tremendous pride we take in being dairy farmers.